xzhoulab/iDEA/docs/index.md

 The results format of using iDEA variant model and iDEA are the same.

 ### 8. Estimating FDR
 Here we provide a method to calculate calibrated FDR estimates of gene sets based on permuted null distribution.
 Here we only permuted 10 times for the first 10 gene sets in annotation_data as an example.
 Basically, we construct an empirical null p-value distribution by permuting the gene labels for each gene set.
+This may take a long time, we recommend use more cores to run the permutation.

 ```r
 idea <- CreateiDEAObject(summary_data, annotation_data[,c(1:10)], num_core=10)